Skip to content

 4. Set a Realistic Budget with SMART Goals

-After you have tracked your income and expenses, set clear and achievable budget goals.
+After you have tracked your income and expenses, it is time to set clear and achievable budget goals.
 Decide exactly how much money you can put towards paying off debt each month and try your best to stick to it.

-For example, instead of saying, “I want to save money,” set a goal like, “I will save $50 a month by eating out less.”
-This specific and realistic target will keep you motivated and on track.
+For example, instead of saying, “I want to save money,” set a goal like, “I will save $50 a month by eating out less.
+I will aim to do this consistently by the end of the year”.

 5. Explore Government Assistance Programs